Education:

 Current Research:

-I am a sociocultural and medical anthropologist and ethnographer.
-Through my research and collaborations, I work to advance critical conversations about questions of aging, disability, gender and sexuality, and wellbeing and “care”, broadly understood.
-Grounded in a commitment to examining and challenging ageism, ableism, and other normative social dynamics that shape everyday lives, my research engages in close interdisciplinary conversation with critical disability studies, critical gerontology, and queer and trans studies.
+I am a sociocultural and medical anthropologist.
+My research, education, and community work focus on aging, disability, and care access and equity, with significant focus on 2SLGBTQIA+ issues.
+My work is grounded in a commitment to examining and challenging cis-heterosexism, ageism, ableism, and other normative social dynamics that impact the communities I come from and work with, and engages closely with critical disability studies, critical gerontology, and queer and trans studies.